SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Introduction

 \section{Introduction}

+Various types of contagious diseases are found all over the world.
+It is crucial to prevent the spread of these diseases.
+Consequently, extensive research is being conducted to halt their transmission.
+In addition to other research endeavors, scientists are also crafting diverse mathematical models.
+These models can aid in understanding disease-spreading mechanisms, estimating potential outbreak sizes, and formulating more effective mitigation strategies.

+Considerable progress has been made in the realm of mathematical research on epidemic diseases, encompassing both theoretical and practical applications.
+Numerous epidemic models are formulated as dynamical systems of ordinary differential equations.
+Delay differential equations have demonstrated their efficacy in capturing the variability observed in infectious periods within diverse epidemic models.
+Furthermore, incorporating factors like age structure and spatial considerations has contributed to the development of partial differential equations \citep{ji2014threshold}.

-Compartmental models are very useful for studying epidemic diseases.
+Compartmental models are also very useful for studying epidemic diseases.
 These models for epidemics are of different types, such as the SIS (Susceptible-Infected-Susceptible) model, the SIR (Susceptible-Infected-Recovered) model, and the SEIR (Susceptible-Exposed-Infected-Recovered) model, among others \citep{brauer2008compartmental}.
 In the SIR model, infected agents recover and become permanently immune, never becoming infected again.
 The SIR model is particularly effective in explaining diseases like influenza, COVID-19, and other contagious diseases.
-These compartmental models can be used to predict the number of infected cases and various infection parameters and to design mitigation strategies.

 Many epidemiological models simplify the assumptions regarding the patterns of disease-causing interactions among hosts.
 Specifically, in homogeneous-mixing models, it is assumed that hosts have identical rates of disease-causing contact.
 In recent years, several network-based approaches have been developed to explicitly model the heterogeneity in host contact patterns \citep {bansal2007individual}.